 The cat versus dog debate remains a sensitive and heated topic over the years.
+Read about cats and dogs being friends here.
 Depending on which side you are or if you’re among those who want to remain neutral, there are plenty of answers to this discourse; of course, they’re all different based on one’s bias.
 And in this article, we’re in favor of our tiny feisty feline friends.
 But we don’t just claim cats are better than dogs based on our preference, we’ve got data based on numbers to prove our case.

 - Cats are the most popular pet in the U.S. Statistics show that there are around 88 million pet cats versus 74 million pet dogs.